xdit-project/xDiT/docs/developer/adding_models/adding_model_usp_text_replica.md

 To parallelize the inference process, we utilize `parallelize_transformer` on `pipe`.
 Within this function, a `new_forward` function is introduced with identical input and output parameters as the original function.
 The `new_forward` function performs the following steps:

-- Splits the text sequence, the image sequence, and the image retary embedding based on the sequence length dimension, allocating each batch to a GPU.
+- Splits the image sequence, and the image retary embedding based on the sequence length dimension, allocating each batch to a GPU.
 - Executes the original forward process on all GPUs.
 - Merges the predicted noise using all_gather.